Indoctrination vs. Education: Part 2

 the gospel according to Professor Smith with the gospel according to Professor

-Jones and reach their own conclusions.
+Jones of the outside world and reach their own conclusions.
 Indoctrination is maximally effective

 only when all disagreement is expunged.
 For instance, in schools such as